nickminaev/handson/intro-to-kubernetes/README.md

 It must not happen when our application is running on Production.
 Moreover, we should support redudnancy, namely if one of our Pods goes down, we get others.

-In other words, we should have Pods up and running all the time, and able to scale them.
+In other words, we should have Pods up and running all the time, and be able to scale them.

 How do we do achieve all of this?